SolidOS/solidos/documentation/guidelines/coding_guidelines.md

 ### Adding a TODO

-An example when you need a TODO is when you refactor code.
-There will be times you run across code that cannot be easily changed or may be better suited for an alternate branch.
+An example of when you need a TODO is when you refactor code.
+There may be times you run across code that cannot be easily changed or that may be better suited for an alternate branch.
 In this case you can:

 1. Create a follow-up issue
 2. Document the code by a comment as shown below